ivopc/mv-client/README.md

-# Monster Valle
+# Monster Valle Client

 > Monster Valle Client, contains the old and new architecture.
 Monster Valle is a full-featured MMORPG based on Pokémon.
 No guides released yet.
 The core of the game is on (**/src/game/**) if you want to contribute help me to rewrite the old source with crap architecture (**/src/game-old/**) to new one.
-You can download the server here: https://github.com/ivopc/new-mv-server
+You can download the server here: https://github.com/ivopc/new-mv-server .
+If you want to rewrite the older source to that and contribute, you're free :)

 ## Build Setup